JCQ81/Otto-Yao/README.md

 # Otto Yao (Yet Another One)

-Another version of the "famous" Otto DIY dancing robot, inspired by the existing movies on YouTube, but rebuild from scratch just because I liked doing it :).
+Another version of the "famous" Otto DIY dancing robot.
+Inspired by the existing movies on YouTube, but rebuild from scratch just because I liked doing it all myself.
 It runs on an Arduino Pro Mini board powered by two AAA batteries.
-Here you can get / download all information to rebuild it.
 This is not the best one around, so if you're looking for something better please do so!

 ##### YouTube:
 [![](https://img.youtube.com/vi/wPCTv5LqKns/0.jpg)](https://www.youtube.com/watch?v=wPCTv5LqKns)